brucify/revolutax/README.md

 CARD_PAYMENT,Current,2023-05-06 10:00:00,2023-05-06 10:00:00,Payment to Amazon,-25.0000,EOS,-500.00,-495.75,4.25,SEK,COMPLETED,45.0000
 ```

-The program reads the input CSV file and outputs the following tax report `tax.csv`:
+The program generates a tax report `tax.csv` that looks like this:

 ```csv
 Date;Currency;Amount;Income;Cost;Net Income